China scraps virus tracking app as country braces for Covid impact - KESQ

 Meanwhile, experts have warned a lack of experience with the virus — and years of state media coverage focusing on its dangers and impact overseas, before a recent shift in tone — could push those who are not in critical need to seek medical care, further overwhelming systems.

-Bob Li, a graduate student in Beijing, who tested positive for the virus on Friday said he wasn’t afraid of the virus, but his mother, who lives in the countryside, stayed up all night worrying about him.
+Bob Li, a graduate student in Beijing, who tested positive on Friday said he wasn’t afraid of the virus, but his mother, who lives in the countryside, stayed up all night worrying about him.
 “She finds the virus a very, very scary thing,” Li said.

 “I think most people in rural China may have some misunderstandings about the virus, which may come from the overhyping of this virus by the state in the past two years.
 This is one of the reasons why people are so afraid,” he said, adding that he still supports the government’s careful treatment of Covid-19 during the pandemic.